Code-Institute-Submissions/CitiesInCountries/README.md

 A couple of things to note:

 * On the smallest devices (Galaxy S5 and Apple iPhone 5) some of the JS and CSS Modals go outside of the viewing area.
 The JS and CSS Modals are scrollable:  `.modal { overflow-y: auto; max-height: 90vh; }`.
 * To ensure the correct loading of Google Maps, and to avoid the occasional "Uncaught (in promise) pd {message: "initMap is not a function", name: "InvalidValueError"...}" both the `async` and `defer` attributes ADDED to the Google Map JS script tag in index.html (gTest.html).
-I think a rewrite of the initMap() is required, using async/wait or a callback.
+I think a rewrite of the initMap() is required.

 ### HTML and CSS Validation
 HTML Validation: [](https://validator.w3.org/nu/)